gertingold/tools4scicomp/manuscript/git.rst

 There are two blocks separated by ``=======``.
 The first block starting with ``<<<<<<< HEAD`` is the present version in the master branch where we are right now.
 The second block terminated by ``>>>>>>> dev`` stems from the development branch.
-The reason in the conflict lies in the different doc strings.
+The reason for the conflict lies in the different doc strings.
 In such a situation, Git needs help.
 The script should now be brought into the desired form by using an editor or a tool to handle merge conflicts.
 We choose ::